 I absolutely love this video of Hideki Matsuyama at the 2019 President’s Cup:

 Throughout the entire President’s Cup, Hideki was working on bending over at the hips before the take away.
 Notice how he accentuates it by straightening his legs while setting up.
+This is the same guy that won the 2021 Masters, by the way.
 When first learning the correct posture of the golf swing, most amateur golfers are really going to feel it in their hamstrings.
 If you do thousands of reps of the proper setup your hamstrings will start to get more flexible.
 There are a select few amateur golfers that have naturally flexible hamstrings but they are few and far better.
 If you do not feel a stretch in your hamstring when setting up, you likely aren’t bent over at the hips enough.

-Instead of a lazy setup in which you are sitting back on your heels or you have no bend at the hip, you must address this angle if you want to have a true shoulder turn that will allow you to lag the club, compress the ball and put spin on it; especially with your 56 degree wedge.
+Instead of a lazy setup in which you are sitting back on your heels or you have no bend in the hips, you must address this angle if you want to have a true shoulder turn that will allow you to lag the club, compress the ball and put spin on it; especially with your 56 degree wedge.